 “So, you are homosexual, yes?”

 “That’s right,” Vincent said, a defensive tone in his voice.

 “You people have it easy.”

-"Ja, it is der killer cyborgs dat are der real oppressed ones."
+“It is we killer cyborgs dat are der real oppressed ones.”

 Vincent stopped dead by a pruning saw display.
 “I don’t know what to say to that.”

 Vincent shook his head to clear it.
 “Are there many killer cyborgs?”

 “I am der only one in dis time period.”

 Nalda wanted to argue, but nothing came to mind.
 Perhaps her vocabulary database was glitching.

 “Well, you’re lucky in one way, at least,” Vincent said.